Arizona Sports Betting: Best Legal AZ Sportsbooks 2023

-Sports allegiances in Arizona run deep, but it's important to put your fandom aside when placing sports bets in the Grand Canyon State.
+Arizona has professional sports teams for every major league in North America.
+Sports allegiances in the Grand Canyon State run deep, but it's important to put your fandom aside when placing sports bets in Arizona.
 Always do your research before placing a wager on any team in any league.
 Check out our how to bet guides for basic tips and advanced strategies.

 Arizona is home to 24 tribal casinos and three horse racetracks, so there are plenty of ways for gamblers to stay occupied outside of betting on sports.

 However, other than online horse race betting, there are no legal options for Arizonans to place bets remotely.

 Arizonans have plenty of options when it comes to tribal casino gambling, with two dozen casinos strewn all across the Grand Canyon state.
 Casinos are also set to offer an ever-growing library of games following the signing of HB 2772.